karthikpdm/Devops_interview_questions/Devops_mock_interview_1.md

 ![image](https://github.com/karthikpdm/Devops_interview_questions/assets/108477836/75ca0977-2e7b-484d-9cb9-805d98950a80)

 7. what are the settings you need to do before running mvn deploy?
+Ans : with respect where we are uploading our artifacts like jfrog,nexas etc we need to give the url of the reposiory and username and password of that remote repository.
-8. why maven takes much time for 1st execution and from 2nd execution it will take less time?
+9. why maven takes much time for 1st execution and from 2nd execution it will take less time?
+Ans:so for the first time if we clone the repo it will store it in the .m2 folder so if we clone for the 2nd time it first check in the local repo and if it already exist then it will skip the cloaning, other then that it will clone.

 Unix and Shell Scripting
 --------------------------------------------------------------------------------------------------------
 8. How to get present working folder?
+Ans : basename "$pwd"
-9. How to copy files from local windows machine to cloud based Linux machine?
+10. How to copy files from local windows machine to cloud based Linux machine?
-10. A shell script named test.sh can accept 4 parameters i.e, a,b,c,d. the parameters wont be supplied in order always and number of parameters might also vary( only 2 parameters user might supply sometimes), how to identify position of letter c?
+11. A shell script named test.sh can accept 4 parameters i.e, a,b,c,d. the parameters wont be supplied in order always and number of parameters might also vary( only 2 parameters user might supply sometimes), how to identify position of letter c?

 Ansible
 ---------------------------------------------------------------------------------------------------------------------